Invesco National AMT-Free Municipal Bond ETF (NYSEARCA:PZA) Shares Sold by OLD Mission Capital LLC

-OLD Mission Capital LLC lessened its stake in shares of Invesco National AMT-Free Municipal Bond ETF (NYSEARCA:PZA – Get Rating) by 59.5% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 14,919 shares of the company’s stock after selling 21,958 shares during the quarter.
-OLD Mission Capital LLC’s holdings in Invesco National AMT-Free Municipal Bond ETF were worth $350,000 at the end of the most recent quarter.
+OLD Mission Capital LLC cut its position in shares of Invesco National AMT-Free Municipal Bond ETF (NYSEARCA:PZA – Get Rating) by 59.5% in the 2nd quarter, according to the company in its most recent disclosure with the SEC.
+The fund owned 14,919 shares of the company’s stock after selling 21,958 shares during the quarter.
+OLD Mission Capital LLC’s holdings in Invesco National AMT-Free Municipal Bond ETF were worth $350,000 as of its most recent filing with the SEC.

-A number of other hedge funds and other institutional investors also recently modified their holdings of the stock.
-Envestnet Asset Management Inc. lifted its stake in shares of Invesco National AMT-Free Municipal Bond ETF by 37.8% during the first quarter.
-Envestnet Asset Management Inc. now owns 2,422,024 shares of the company’s stock worth $60,381,000 after purchasing an additional 664,860 shares in the last quarter.
-Trustmark National Bank Trust Department lifted its stake in shares of Invesco National AMT-Free Municipal Bond ETF by 1.0% in the first quarter.
-Trustmark National Bank Trust Department now owns 1,839,229 shares of the company’s stock worth $45,852,000 after acquiring an additional 18,811 shares in the last quarter.
-Advisor Group Holdings Inc. lifted its stake in shares of Invesco National AMT-Free Municipal Bond ETF by 19.7% in the first quarter.
-Advisor Group Holdings Inc. now owns 1,142,426 shares of the company’s stock worth $28,480,000 after acquiring an additional 187,641 shares in the last quarter.
-1900 Wealth Management LLC lifted its stake in shares of Invesco National AMT-Free Municipal Bond ETF by 3.1% in the second quarter.
-1900 Wealth Management LLC now owns 769,234 shares of the company’s stock worth $18,031,000 after acquiring an additional 22,868 shares in the last quarter.
-Finally, Northwestern Mutual Wealth Management Co. lifted its stake in shares of Invesco National AMT-Free Municipal Bond ETF by 91.1% in the second quarter.
-Northwestern Mutual Wealth Management Co. now owns 604,564 shares of the company’s stock worth $14,171,000 after acquiring an additional 288,170 shares in the last quarter.
+Several other hedge funds and other institutional investors have also recently bought and sold shares of PZA.
+Envestnet Asset Management Inc. raised its holdings in Invesco National AMT-Free Municipal Bond ETF by 37.8% during the first quarter.
+Envestnet Asset Management Inc. now owns 2,422,024 shares of the company’s stock worth $60,381,000 after purchasing an additional 664,860 shares during the last quarter.
+Northwestern Mutual Wealth Management Co. raised its holdings in Invesco National AMT-Free Municipal Bond ETF by 91.1% during the second quarter.
+Northwestern Mutual Wealth Management Co. now owns 604,564 shares of the company’s stock worth $14,171,000 after purchasing an additional 288,170 shares during the last quarter.
+Avantax Advisory Services Inc. acquired a new position in Invesco National AMT-Free Municipal Bond ETF during the second quarter worth $5,374,000.
+Jane Street Group LLC acquired a new position in Invesco National AMT-Free Municipal Bond ETF during the first quarter worth $5,594,000.
+Finally, Advisor Group Holdings Inc. raised its holdings in shares of Invesco National AMT-Free Municipal Bond ETF by 19.7% in the first quarter.
+Advisor Group Holdings Inc. now owns 1,142,426 shares of the company’s stock worth $28,480,000 after acquiring an additional 187,641 shares during the last quarter.

 Featured Articles